 When can traffic data be obtained?

-21. (2) (2) It is necessary on grounds falling within this subsection to obtain communications data if it is necessary-
+21. (2) (2) It is necessary on grounds falling within this subsection to obtain communications data if it is necessary-(a) in the interests of national security;

 (b) for the purpose of preventing or detecting crime or of preventing disorder;